danielmeek1/Haskell1/README.md

 open - opens whatever you are trying to open if you have a key inventory - lists all the items in your inventory quit - quits the program

+Here are the names of the items of the game:

+Coffee Mug - "mug"
+Coffee Pot - "coffee"
+Key - "key"
+Face Mask - "mask"
+Wallet - "wallet"
+Matriculation Card - "matriculation"
+Maze Map - "map"